geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

 160621 Random Forest
   1. Review of Decision Trees
-      - In regression trees, the tree effectively performs axis-paralell splits, cordoning off the data into regions defined by lines paralell to the (x,y,z etc) axis.
+      - In regression trees, the tree effectively performs axis-parallel splits, cordoning off the data into regions defined by lines parallel to the (x,y,z etc) axis.
       - This is inherently different from linear regression models which speak to their strengths in some settings
       - How to regularize decision trees: Pre and post pruning
-        - Post pruning; after fitting trees deeply, decide threshold to prune back tree. - Ie one threshold is to prune back to minimum of data in a terminal node > the p avaialable features
+        - Post pruning; after fitting trees deeply, decide threshold to prune back tree. - Ie one threshold is to prune back to minimum of data in a terminal node > the p available features
-        - Pree pruning: define a penalty term alpha where alpha * abs(#terminal nodes) is a penalty term added to the MSE, and minimize this equation.
+        - Pre pruning: define a penalty term alpha where alpha * abs(#terminal nodes) is a penalty term added to the MSE, and minimize this equation.
 Cross validate to determine alpha. ** This is used most commonly **
         - * However, ensemble methods to build trees ie random forest will almost certainly do better than either pre/post pruning *
-      - Recall that in classification trees, chose an error metric such as Gini or Entroy error functions, both of which perform very similarly.
+      - Recall that in classification trees, chose an error metric such as Gini or Entropy error functions, both of which perform very similarly.
 In regression trees, use RSS to calculate information gain.
       - Making predictions, at each terminal node, for regression: predict using average.
 For classification: predict the most commonly occurring class.
   2. Pros and Cons of decision trees
       - Pros: how we think, easy to explain